mafifafm/pxt-microbit/docs/courses/csintro/variables/activity.md

 ```
 * Save, download, and try the program again to make sure that it runs correctly and displays the correct numbers for each variable.

-Remember that the micro:bit is a device that processes input and displays it as output in some way.
+Remember that the Ragga is a device that processes input and displays it as output in some way.
 By storing values in variables, you can perform mathematical operations on that data that provides you with useful information.

 What other math operations could provide valuable information from the values stored in these variables?